akihiko47/Character-Controllers/README.md

 ![banner](https://github.com/akihiko47/Character-Controllers/blob/main/Images/running.gif)

 In this repository, I implemented a character controller with animations and several camera modes.
+This controller is based on Unity's built-in CharacterController.
+Scripts implement movement relative to the surface normal, running, gravity, jumping, input space, and different kinds of cameras.

 ## Installation 🔧
 There are 2 ways: